 Friday, from 8:30 AM to 5:00 PM

-2. When does CUA anticipate the Main Office Lobby and Pryor Street Lending Center will re-open and full lobby hours restored?
+2. When does CUA anticipate the Pryor Street Lending Center will re-open and full lobby hours restored?

 a.
-Our top priority continues to be the balancing of the safety and health of our members, employees and vendors with our obligation to provide members access to their money.
-We are continuing to closely monitor the COVID-19 situation and take guidance and recommendations from national, state and local health agencies.
+Our top priority is to balance the safety and health of our members, employees and vendors with our obligation to provide members access to their money.
+We will continue to closely monitor the COVID-19 situation and take guidance and recommendations from national, state and local health agencies.
 Regardless, our goal is to continue providing assistance to members throughout the COVID-19 crisis.
-We are making plans now to reopen the lobby facilities by appointment only, and will update this message as soon as we finalize those plans and details.
-We greatly appreciate your patience as we serve you through the drive-in and our other remote delivery channels.
+The status of our operating hours will be reevaluated as more information is available.
+We greatly appreciate your patience as we serve you thorough the drive-in and our other remote delivery channels.

 3. What types of transactions can I complete through Mobile and Online Banking?